Robert E. Hall

 In a 1976 paper, I introduced the distinction between fresh-water and salt-water economists.
 Bloggers using these terms are asked to contribute $1 to a fund that sends graduate students to MIT for one year and to the University of Minnesota for a second year.

 I am married to economist Susan Woodward, chairman of Sand Hill Econometrics, and live in Menlo Park, California.
-Visit our blog for pictures and information about our visits to places with villages, ruins, and good food.

 Everything I’ve ever written, plus data for many projects: